traveloka/terraform-aws-common-iam-policies/examples/commonec2/README.md

 # commonec2 Example
-Configuration in this directory creates an AWS IAM role for commonec2
+Configuration in this directory creates an AWS IAM role for commonec2.
+It also create customer-managed policy which will be attached to the IAM role.

 ## Usage
 To run this example you need to execute: